-ABSTRACT
+ABSTRACT:

 Chirped-pulse phase-sensitive optical time domain reflectometry has shown a remarkable performance when applied to dynamic measurements of strain and temperature, recently reaching ranges of several kilometers while interrogating the fiber at acoustic frequencies.
-In this work, its sensitivity, fast response, and high spatial resolution are exploited to implement a proof-of-concept of a selective distributed chemical sensor based on the photothermal effect.
-The presented scheme is able to perform distributed spectroscopic measurements of acetylene presence along a 10 m-long holey fiber.
-This potentially gives rise to a new kind of distributed chemical sensors capable of tracking the concentration of chemical species over kilometres.
+In this work, its sensitivity, fast response, and high spatial resolution are exploited to demonstrate the reliability of a selective distributed chemical sensor based on the photo-thermal effect.
+The presented scheme performs distributed spectroscopic detection of acetylene along a holey fiber.
+This potentially gives rise to a new kind of distributed chemical sensors able to track the concentration of chemical species over kilometres.

-Keywords: Fiber optics sensors, photonic crystal fibers, Rayleigh scattering, photothermal effects, photothermal spectroscopy, time-resolved spectroscopy, chemical analysis
+Key words: Fiber optics sensors, photonic crystal fibers, Rayleigh scattering, photothermal effects, photothermal spectroscopy, chemical analysis.

-1. INTRODUCTION
+1.- Introduction

-Over the last years, a great effort has been devoted to the improvement of distributed optical fiber sensors based on phase-sensitive optical time domain reflectometry ( $\Phi$ OTDR).
-These systems are widely described in the literature, and are usually devoted to the (non-metrologic) detection of vibrations along an optical fiber [1].
-It has been recently shown that the use of a $\Phi$ OTDR scheme with chirped pulses can yield single-shot, highly sensitive distributed temperature and strain measurements [2].
+Distributed optical fiber sensors based on phase-sensitive optical time domain reflectometry (Φ OTDR) have recently proven great reliability.
+These systems, widely described in the literature, are usually applied to the (non-metrologic) detection of vibrations along optical fibers [1].
+It has been recently shown that the use of a Φ OTDR scheme with chirped pulses can yield singleshot, highly sensitive distributed temperature and strain measurements [2].
 In particular, this technique allows monitoring the thermal state of a fiber with high spatial resolution (in the order of meters) and potentially millisecond update rate, with a temperature resolution in the range of millikelvins.

-The present work raises one new area of possible application of chirped-pulse $\Phi$ OTDR by taking it as starting point of a distributed chemical sensor based on the photothermal effect.
-The combination of the salient temperature measurement capabilities of chirped-pulse $\Phi$ OTDR with the fact that an adequate optical signal (pump) may selectively excite the molecules of a substance located in the evanescent field of the fiber core and consequently raise its temperature (photothermal effect) is at the heart of our proposal.
+In this work, we raise a new possible application for the chirped-pulse Φ OTDR.
+Here, it serves as the basis to design a distributed chemical sensor.
+The combination of the salient temperature measurement capabilities of chirped-pulse Φ OTDR with the fact that an adequate optical signal (pump) may selectively excite the molecules of a substance reached by its evanescent field, consequently raising its temperature (photothermal effect), is at the heart of our proposal.
 In short, our method can be described as follows: an appropriate tunable beam (heating pump) is launched into a holey fiber, where the guided mode shows some overlap with the gas or substance (analyte) to be detected.
-Simultaneously, the necessary chirped-pulse $\Phi$ OTDR interrogator signal is introduced into the fiber, either from the same end or from the opposite.
-As the heating pump is absorbed by the analyte, its temperature raises enough to be measured in the adjacent core of the fiber by the chirped-pulse $\Phi$ OTDR.
-Owing to the characteristic spectra of different chemical species, a quasi-simultaneous multi-analyte distributed chemical sensor with spectroscopic specificity could be implemented.
-Our demonstration could provide a general approach to the development of selective distributed chemical sensors capable of tracking the concentration of several species over kilometers, with high sensitivity and specificity, and in a relatively cheap way.
+Simultaneously, the necessary chirped-pulse Φ OTDR interrogator signal is introduced into the fiber, either from the same end or from the opposite.
+As the heating pump is absorbed by the analyte, its temperature raises enough to be measured in the adjacent core of the fiber by the chirped-pulse Φ OTDR.
+Owing to the characteristic spectra of different chemical species, a quasisimultaneous multi-analyte distributed chemical sensor with spectroscopic specificity could be implemented.
+Our demonstration could provide a general approach to the development of selective distributed chemical sensors able to track the concentration of several species over kilometers, with high sensitivity and specificity, and in a relatively cheap way.